intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 wget https://raw.githubusercontent.com/jbrownlee/Datasets/master/pima-indians-diabetes.data.csv
 ```

 After downloading the dataset, make sure that `pima-indians-diabetes.data.csv` is under `work/data` directory or the same path in the command.
 Run the example with SGX and standalone mode with the following command in the terminal.
-Replace `RABIT_TRACKER_IP` with your IP address and `path_of_pima_indians_diabetes_csv` with your path of `pima-indians-diabetes.data.csv`.
+Replace `your_IP_address` with your IP address and `path_of_pima_indians_diabetes_csv` with your path of `pima-indians-diabetes.data.csv`.

 ```bash
 SGX=1 ./pal_loader bash -c "export RABIT_TRACKER_IP=your_IP_address && /opt/jdk8/bin/java -cp \